zyradyl-moe/archive.zyradyl.moe/_posts/2015-09-07-Icinga2-Tutorial-Part-4.md

 useful to monitor the status of a mission critical process, such as a webserver or even a database server.
 It works by searching the process list for the number of times a string appears, and then going from there.
-I may cover this in the future, but I won't be at the moment.
+I may cover this in the future, but I won’t be at the moment.

 Thank you for reading, and I hope to have part five up with less of a lag time.
 I am also planning to do Icinga2 integration with slack soon, so stay tuned